Before you begin

 What standards must be met?

 Comply with the Privacy and Data Protection Act 2014, and only collect information you’re legally entitled to collect.
-You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, How to manage or the Office of the Victorian Information).
+You’ll need to craft and publish a privacy ‘collection notice’ (refer to the How-to guide, or the ).

-If your digital presence collects personal information, then the physical location of the servers where it’s stored must have the same level of legal protection for private data as we offer citizens in Victoria.
+If your digital presence collects personal information, then the physical location of the servers where it’s stored must have the same level of legal protection for private data as the Victorian Government offer citizens in Victoria.

 Manage public records